Skip to content

 SEAL 56.3 53.7

-TOSS 63.9 68.1
+Ours (TOSS) 63.9 68.1

-Token-level selection needs to be performed only once and can be reused across models sharing the same tokenizer.
+Token-level selection only needs to be performed once and can be reused across models sharing the same tokenizer.

 Ablation Study

-Ablation Finding
+Ablation Item Finding

 Key Findings